ldxw/nsfwjs-docker/README.md

 ### About 🗞️

 A Docker REST API for NSFW detection with [NSFWJS](https://github.com/infinitered/nsfwjs).
 You can find it on the Docker Hub [here](https://hub.docker.com/r/andresribeiroo/nsfwjs).
-Created for my social network app, [Rybun](https://rybun.com)

 ### Installation ⚙️